-In an exclusive interview, British astronaut Major Tim Peake talks space, resilience and STEM careers.
+In an exclusive interview with Mary Appleton, British astronaut Major Tim Peake talks space, resilience and STEM careers.

 In December 2015, European Space Agency (ESA) astronaut Major Tim Peake, from Chichester in West Sussex, embarked on his Principia mission on board a Soyuz TMA-19M spacecraft.
 Launching from Baikonur Cosmodrome in Kazakhstan (the site of Russian launches since the dawn of the space age) with two crewmates, he spent 186 days working on the International Space Station (ISS).
 He was the first British astronaut to be sent there.

 His mission followed a highly successful career as a military helicopter test pilot and British Army Air Corps officer, and was the culmination of six years of (often gruelling) training.
 This included living underground in a cave system for a week to test teamwork, behaviour and performance in extreme environments, and spending 12 days in NASA’s Aquarius habitat, 20 metres underwater off the coast of Florida, to develop techniques for a mission to an asteroid.
 In 2012, Peake completed training for spacewalks with both Russian and US spacesuits.

 He also had to undergo regular medical testing, such as frequent blood and urine tests, plus muscle biopsies.
 However, the biggest challenge was learning Russian, which is needed to operate the Soyuz rocket and the Russian parts of the ISS.

 “I love systems, I love diagrams, I’m not a natural linguist, and Russian for me has been particularly hard.
 It’s probably the part that I’ve found the toughest, and at times, the least enjoyable,” he said at the time.

 Maintenance and research